hiowatah/Predicting-The-Winning-Team-In-Dota-2/README.md

-# Using Classifier Models to Predict Which Dota 2 Team Will Win In The First 5 Minutes
+# Using Machine Learning to Predict Which Dota 2 Team Will Win

 # Project Overview

 For this project, I entered a Kaggle competition which provided a dataset containing over 181 thousand matches to train my classification models in order to predict whether the 'Radiant Team' will win.
+However, the kicker was that only data from the first 5 minutes was provided.
+This makes it very difficult to accurately predict the winner because games typically last anywhere from 20 to 50 minutes.
+So the data only provides a very brief snapshot.

 Dota 2 is a MOBA (Multiplayer Online Battle Arena) in which 2 teams of 5 players face off until one team destroys the other's base.
 Based on this, to predict the winner required a classification problem as there are only 2 outcomes, win or loss.